bruddaa/filterlists-adblock/README.md

 These filter lists are designed to block various unwanted elements such as spaces and banners that may not fall under specific predefined categories.
 It aims to provide a cleaner browsing experience by targeting miscellaneous and often overlooked types of content that can clutter web pages.

 ### Features:
-Blocks unwanted spaces and banners
+Blocks potentially unwanted elements
-- Targets content that does not fit into common ad categories
+- Targets content that does not fit into common blocking categories
 - Enhances overall browsing experience by reducing clutter
 - etc.